Skip to content

 18 July 1949 – The epic breakaway of Coppi and Bartali

-Due to the system of Tour de France was competed by national teams between 1930 and 1961, the spectators of the race witnessed Fausto Coppi and Gino Bartali riding in the same team during the late 1940s and early 1950s.
+Due to the system of how Tour de France was competed by national teams between 1930 and 1961, the spectators of the race witnessed Fausto Coppi and Gino Bartali riding in the same team during the late 1940s and early 1950s.
 This situation sometimes put the diplomatic skills of team manager Alfredo Binda to the test.

 Before the 16th stage, Fiorenzo Magni led the general classification.